 Tens of millions of children across the Middle East are suffering the effects of extreme poverty, prolonged conflicts, climate change and other crises — all of which have caused widespread displacement, compounding vulnerabilities.
 UNICEF provides emergency relief to children and families across the region while also working with local partners to build shock-responsive systems.
 Key efforts include improving water, sanitation and hygiene (WASH) access and services; improving child nutrition, child immunization rates and access to quality education; preventing gender-based violence; and ending child labor and other harmful practices.

-UNICEF programming in the Middle East region reaches vulnerable children and families in Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, State of Palestine, Syria, Turkey, United Arab Emirates and Yemen.
+UNICEF programming in the Middle East region reaches vulnerable children and families in Gaza and the West Bank, Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, Türkiye, United Arab Emirates and Yemen.

 A girl protects herself from the heavy rains by wearing a raincoat as she returns home from a UNICEF-supported shelter after the passage of Hurricane Iota swept through Bilwi, Nicaragua, in November 2020.